Skip to main content

 3. Click + New Prediction Map on the top right of the screen.

-4. Select the asset you want to use from the drop-down menu on the AI side panel.
+4. Select the asset you want to use from the drop-down menu at the top of the page.

 5. Next, at the top of the screen, input a name for your Prediction Map.